Nagoudi/Fake-and-Legit-News-Dataset/README.md

 # Fake-and-Legit-News-Dataset
 Fake and Legit News Dataset.   ***The Most Innovative Dataset*** prize in Qatar International Cybersecurity Contest (QICC) October 3rd 2019.
 Team: DZ-NLP   members:  1- Dr. Nagoudi El Moatez Billah.
-2- Student Raki Lachraf.
+2- Student Raki Lachraf 3-Soltani Oussama 4- Selmi Mohammed.

 # Collection Procedure
 The team targeted popular Algerian facebook pages as a priority one.
 One of these pages admins were already Fake News fighters which gave us a huge advantage in labeling data (Fake News DZ).
 Secondly, the search zone expanded to concern many other Arabic websites.